gwen001/glc.st/content/courses/bugbounty.md

 ###### Rules, ethics & real case studies
 - The unofficial rules of _bug bounty_
 - Safe harbor, disclosure policies
-- Failures and successes: Verizon, Shopify, Zomato...
+- Failures and successes: _Verizon, Shopify, Zomato_...

 ###### Wrap-up & Q&A
 - Recap of the day
-- Resources for continued learning
 - Open Q&A and personalized advice

 <br><br>